LeandroBerlin/StudentsDB/Readme.md

 ## Requirements

-You need to have mongo Up&Running.
-You can configure the db from config/database.config.js A dump of the database is under /database/export.js
+*You need to have Mongod Up&Running to launch the app*

+You can configure your connection from *config/database.config.js* A dump of the collection used by the app is under */database/export.js*

 ## Setup